 - AST membership is not a requirement for this award.

-To apply for an Innovation Award, you must complete the online application which includes:
+To apply for an Innovation Award,

 - Organization/Company/Individual being nominated